-- d) Encourage the development of urban squares/plazas adjacent to the Main Street sidewalk along Brunette Avenue to contribute to the pedestrian focus of the shopping street. - e) Provide wide sidewalks, where feasible, along the Main Street as a part of redevelopment. - f) Ensure redevelopment in Maillardville's Neighbourhood Centre contributes to the creation of a more walkable grid based on street and block patterns. - g) Minimize curb cuts in the form of vehicle access points (e.g. driveways) which cross the sidewalk along Brunette Avenue. - h) Ensure that all ground floor retail uses along Brunette Avenue are accessible to the mobility impaired through the provision of wheelchair access/ramps, in accordance with the City's Subdivision and Development Servicing Bylaw. - i) Incorporate taller buildings over 8 storeys in the Neighbourhood Centre, west of LeBleu Street. - j) Require distinctive 'flat-iron' buildings (4-8 storeys) at the following gateway entrances to Maillardville's main street: - > Northwest corner of James Street and Brunette Avenue; and - > Southeast corner of Lougheed Highway and Brunette Avenue.
+- d) Encourage the development of urban squares/plazas adjacent to the Main Street sidewalk along Brunette Avenue to contribute to the pedestrian focus of the shopping street: - i Require commercial uses along ground floor building areas that front onto squares/plazas, with allowance for entrances leading to other uses in buildings. - ii Design interfaces between squares/plazas and buildings to include seating areas, patios and landscaping that support 'active' commercial uses (e.g. restaurants, cafes). - e) Provide wide sidewalks, where feasible, along the Main Street as a part of redevelopment. - f) Ensure redevelopment in Maillardville's Neighbourhood Centre contributes to the creation of a more walkable grid based on street and block patterns. - g) Minimize curb cuts in the form of vehicle access points (e.g. driveways) which cross the sidewalk along Brunette Avenue. - h) Ensure that all ground floor retail uses along Brunette Avenue are accessible to the mobility impaired through the provision of wheelchair access/ramps, in accordance with the City's Subdivision and Development Servicing Bylaw. - i) Incorporate taller buildings over 8 storeys in the Neighbourhood Centre, west of LeBleu Street. - j) Require distinctive 'flat-iron' buildings (4-8 storeys) at the following gateway entrances to Maillardville's main street: - > Northwest corner of James Street and Brunette Avenue: and - > Southeast corner of Lougheed Highway and Brunette Avenue.